brunoarine/disaster-response/README.md

-# disaster-response
+# Disaster Response Project

-This web app showcases a machine learning model that is capable of classifying disaster-related help requests according to the message content.
-The aim is to ensure that victims of large-scale disasters have their messages mapped to the right disaster response groups, automatically or with minimal human intervention.
+This web app showcases a machine learning model that is capable of classifying disaster-related help requests according to the message's content.
+The aim is to ensure that victims of large-scale disasters have their messages mapped to the right disaster response groups, either automatically or with minimal human intervention.

+You can view the app on https://disaster-response-brunoarine.herokuapp.com

 ## How it works